 This is not only regrettable, it could also undermine Europe's competitive position in the bioeconomy, with direct implications for the future of industry.
 "What we hear from our members is that they are increasingly basing their investment decisions on what is happening in the US, China and India.
 There, the incentives to get a good return on investment are much higher than in Europe right now.
-In the US, you have a White House Executive Order from current President Biden with money, targets and actions.
+In the US, you have a White House Executive Order from President Biden with money, targets and actions.
 China sets green objectives and a has a five-year plan to increase the volume of bioplastics and PLA.
 In India, you can see similar developments.
-In Europe we may have a Bioeconomy Strategy, but right now we particularly need more action.
+In Europe, we may have a Bioeconomy Strategy, but right now we particularly need more action.
 Because in this respect, we are lagging behind.
 We need to be faster and bolder on taking actions for biorefineries.
 It is not just a question of money.
 Events like wars in Israel and Ukraine, a looming next oil crisis, or the problems with COVID, do not make investing in Europe any easier either.
-Strong partnerships like the CBE-JU in which public and private parties work together can certainly help.
+Strong partnerships like the CBE JU in which public and private parties work together can certainly help.
 So what can we still expect from the European Commission, this close to the upcoming elections?
 "Von der Leyen wants to launch another Biotechnology and Biomanufacturing Initiative in 2024.
 Now is the time to put our money where our mouth is.
 Considering that other commissions are working on similar bio-initiatives, it is important to make sure it is done in a coordinated way, that it is ambitious and balanced.
 Then we will continue to talk with the new Commission.”
 The BIC Trend Report can be downloaded from the Bio-based Industries Consortium website. https://biconsortium.eu/publication/bic-2023-trend-report